Our Philosophy and our Values

 Pedagogy, methodology, and didactics are important to us.

 We realize that it is an art to put education into practice.
 That is why the application process focuses on the person and the educator.

 We train new colleagues.
-Susana Rodés developed the obligatory orientation seminar with the focus on methodology and didactics.
+Susana Rodés developed an obligatory orientation seminar with the focus on methodology and didactics.

 We embrace our methodology, not only for our team, but also for our learners.